1) Roll your cursor around in the photo banner area. That makes various options appear and disappear.

 If you travel with a laptop, or can access an internet connection on any other computer where you're going, you can SIGN IN and use the service wherever you are.
 If you have Prepaid Access Time, you are charged for streaming minutes only when you use them.
 They'll wait patiently until you return.
 For regular subscribers, there's unfortunately no provision for 'suspending' subscriptions while you're away.

-We accept all debit and credit cards displaying a Visa, MasterCard, or American Express logo.
+We accept all debit and credit cards displaying a Visa, MasterCard, American Express or Discover logo.

 If you have further questions, please write to help@hos.com.